Six years of bringing sound, credibility, and passion into the broadcast booth.

 Alma Mater: Indiana University

-Sam Neidermann is a 22-year old sports broadcaster from Fishers, Indiana.
-His six-year broadcasting adventure calling some of the country's premier amateur sports has explored the Hoosier State, back roads of the US southeast, Cape Cod and now Long Island, New York where he broadcasts for Stony Brook University.
+Sam's six-year broadcasting adventure calling some of the country's premier amateur sports has explored the Hoosier State, back roads of the US southeast, Cape Cod and now Long Island, New York where he broadcasts at Stony Brook University.
 He currently broadcasts Stony Brook baseball, softball, and lacrosse on America East TV.

 Neidermann is the former voice of Indiana University Softball and the Cape League's Cotuit Kettleers.
 In 2019, he described Cotuit's championship season and called the Cape League All-Star Game on NPR-affiliate, WCAI.